xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+The difference between the right word and the almost right word is the difference between lightning and the lightning bug.
+		-- Mark Twain